DinoChiesa/ApigeeEdge-Workshop-20160728/Lab Guides/Securing-APIs-with-OAuth/README.md

   d.
 Then, click the Proxy Endpoint named "default"
     ![](./media/click-proxy-endpoint-default.png)

   e.
-Append the suffix "_oauth" to the basepath
+Append the suffix "_oauth" to the basepath.
+Case matters.
     ![](./media/append-OAuth-to-basepath.png)

   f.
 Click the blue "Save" button.